 Sayulita is the kind of place where you dance till three in the morning on a random Wednesday night with people you’ve never met before.
 Sayulita is the kind of place where the dogs are allowed in the bars.
 Sayulita is the kind of place where you smell weed all day long.
-But Sayulita is also the kind of place that shows compassion and mourns the people who just died in the bus crash down the highway.
-Welcome to the Sayulita I saw and experienced.
+But Sayulita is also the kind of place that mourns the people who lost their life in the bus crash just down the highway.
+Welcome to the Sayulita I saw, experienced and loved.

 Sayulita is located in the Mexican state of Nayarit which is to the north of Puerto Vallarta.
 There isn’t an airport there but since it’s only 40 km or 25 miles from Vallarta you can easily fly into the Licenciado Gustavo Dias Ordaz International Airport (PVR) and drive, Uber or take a bus.
 Bus travel in Mexico is very safe and efficient.
 The bus station in Puerto Vallarta is close to the airport and the bus station in Sayulita is within walking distance of center of town.

 TIP: Download the Rome to Rio app, part of my 5 Essential Apps for Traveling in Mexico recommendations and use it for bus schedules.